 The major crowds congregate outside the entrance to Canterbury Cathedral at Christ Church Gateway, off Butter Market.
-Another bottleneck can be in front of Canterbury Tales, which is a popular destination for school groups and tour buses.
-So if you are planning to visit the cathedral or Canterbury Tales, give yourself extra time, especially on a summer afternoon.
+If you are planning to visit the cathedral, give yourself extra time, especially on a summer afternoon.

 Now, the good news.
-After the cathedral building closes for the day, you can often just wander into the cathedral precinct through Christ Church Gateway, and explore the exterior of the building, the cloisters, and the rest of the cathedral precincts, without the crowds that throng here during the day.
+After the cathedral building closes for the day, you can attend choral evensong and afterwards, explore the cathedral precinct, including the exterior of the building, the cloisters, and the rest of the cathedral precincts, without the crowds that throng here during the day.
 The cloisters can be particularly lovely on a long summer evening.
 And if you want to photograph the cathedral without the crowds, that's the time to do it.

 In fact, I highly recommend walking Canterbury in the evening.
 The crowds disappear, and you can see more of the historic buildings than you might during the day, without bumping and barging into other people all the time.